Bruce E. Wilson

 Distinguished Staff Scientist, ORNL DAAC Manager & Group Leader

 Led NASA's archive center for biogeochemical dynamics and terrestrial ecology data.
 Managed data systems serving hundreds of thousands of global users.
-Also served as ORNL DAAC Manager 2008–2010.
+Managed the Remote Sensing and Environmental Informatics Group (16 people).
+Promoted to Distinguished Staff Scientist in 2023.

 Lead Enterprise Architect